Search the Health Library

 3. What does it mean if my report mentions E-cadherin?

-E-cadherin is a test that the pathologist uses to help determine if the hyperplasia is ductal or lobular.
+E-cadherin is a protein that helps cells stick to one another to build complex structures like milk glands.
+Lobular Hyperplasia, which arises in the acini, lacks E-cadherin.
+Ductal hyperplasia nearly always make plenty of E-cadherin.
+The pathologist will sometimes perform an E-cadherin test to help determine if a case of hyperplasia is ductal or lobular.
 If your report does not mention E-cadherin, it means that this test was not necessary to make the distinction.

 4. What is the significance of “atypical ductal hyperplasia (ADH)”?

 ADH is an abnormal appearing growth of cells within the breast ducts that is associated with an increased risk of subsequent breast cancer.
-If ADH is found on needle biopsy, a surgical excision (lumpectomy) is usually performed to see if there is worse abnormality present in the breast.
-If only ADH is found on a surgical excision (lumpectomy), follow-up is usually sufficient.
+If ADH is found on needle biopsy, a surgical excision (lumpectomy) is usually performed to make sure there is no cancer nearby.
+If only ADH is found on a surgical excision (lumpectomy), your doctor will calculate your breast cancer risk and discuss options for managing your risk.
+This may take the form of more frequent screening, screening with MRI or taking a medication to reduce your risk.
+Atypical Ductal Hyperplasia is very sensitive to estrogen your body makes.
+Medications to reduce breast cancer risk either interact directly with the estrogen receptors on the breast cells (tamoxifen and raloxifene) or lower the level of estrogen in your body (anastrazole.
+Letrazole, and exemestane).

 5. What is the significance of “atypical lobular hyperplasia (ALH)”?